 What is Napa Cabbage?

 Napa cabbage is also called Chinese cabbage, celery cabbage, Peking cabbage, Hakusai and Wong Bok, so it can be a little confusing at the market.
 It’s a large, heavy, sort of football shaped head with large, pale green, crinkly leaves.
 The flavor is mild and the texture is nice and crisp.
-It’s a good source of vitamin A, folic acid and potassium.
 Find more info at this link.
-It’s available at most grocery stores.
+It's available at most grocery stores.

 Besides Asian cabbage salad, Napa cabbage is good for sautéing, using raw in tacos or using as a shell for tacos or wraps.
-Use extra Napa cabbage leaves instead of Romaine for these Asian Lettuce Wraps made with ground turkey.
+Use extra Napa cabbage leaves instead of Romaine for these Asian Lettuce Wraps made with ground turkey or a Caesar salad.

 How to Chop Napa Cabbage